Equations over Finite Monoids with Infinite Promises: The Structure of Regular Commutative Monoids

 In this section we introduce some elementary facts about monoids that will be used in our main results.
-We refer to \Cref{ap:algebra} for the short proofs.
-We start with the following characterization of {regular} monoids, which is a consequence of Green's theorem.
+We refer to \Cref{ap:algebra} for the short proofs, which we include for completeness although they might be known.
+We start with the following characterization of {regular} commutative monoids, which is a consequence of Green's theorem.